Gray Divorce in Arizona

 As you have aged, you have probably discussed your estate and how assets will be gifted.
-A divorce can affect this estate plan and the generations to come.
-You need to consider how your divorce can affect adult children emotionally and financially.
+Divorce for couples over 50 can affect this estate plan and the generations to come.
+You need to consider how your Arizona divorce can affect adult children emotionally and financially.
 You should also give your children expectations on how their inheritance could change.

 Do Not Overlook The Importance of Health Care

 With older age comes medical issues, and you should have health insurance to protect your assets if you need medical care because an illness can affect your financial future.
 When you are coming to a settlement, remember important issues like long-term care and whether a Legal Separation instead of Divorce is the right path to take.
 A divorced person cannot typically keep a former spouse on their insurance after the divorce is granted, whereas the health insurance coverage can remain the same if the couple decides to legally separate vs. divorce.

 Gray Divorce in Arizona and Social Security